82nd Airborne Division: Shoulder sleeve and insignia

 The division's square insignia, is identifiable by an arched red banner embroidered with the letters "AA" (standing for "All American") behind a shade of blue.
 It serves as the service colors of the United States Army, with red representing artillery and blue for infantry.
 A white on blue "Airborne" tab is worn above the insignia.
 "All American" is the nickname given to the division when it was first formed at Camp Gordon, Georgia, in 1917, submitted by Vivienne Goodwyn.
 The insignia was approved in 1918 during World War I.

-The double “A” refers to the nickname “All American Division” adopted by the organization during World War I. The newly form unit was composed of members, who came from all across all 48 states and given the nickname “All-American.”
+The double “A” refers to the nickname “All American Division” adopted by the organization during World War I. The newly formed unit was composed of members, who came from all across all 48 states and given the nickname “All-American.”
 The shoulder sleeve insignia was redesigned for the 82nd Airborne Division and an Airborne tab was added on top, authorized on August 31, 1942.

-Actions during World War I
+World War I

 Training

 Brigadier General William P. Burnham, who had previously commanded the 164th Brigade, led the division during most of its training and movement to Europe.
 In early April 1918, the division embarked from the ports in Boston, New York City and Brooklyn to Liverpool, England, where the division fully assembled by mid-May 1918.
 From there, the division moved to Continental Europe, leaving Southampton and arriving at Le Havre, France.

 The 82nd Division then moved to the British-controlled sector of the Somme, where it began sending small numbers of troops and officers to the front lines to gain combat experience.
 On 16 June, it moved by rail to the French sector.
 The division was briefly assigned to I Corps before falling under the command of IV Corps until late August.
 It was then moved to the Woëvre front.